Key Link Building Statistics

 | Other | 5% |

-SaaS is the largest single vertical buyer at 22%, but multi-industry agencies control the lion's share of budgets at 38%.
-Healthcare (9%), finance (7%), and legal (5%) round out the field — all verticals where authority and editorial credibility carry extra weight due to YMYL standards.
+SaaS is the largest single vertical buyer at 22%, but multi-industry agencies control the lion's share of link building budgets at 38%.
+Healthcare (9%), finance (7%), and legal (5%) round out the field — all verticals where editorial authority and credibility carry extra weight due to YMYL standards.

 This is also a mature market.
 66% of respondents have 3+ years of link building experience, and 35% have been at it for five years or more.
-The people making buying decisions know what they're looking for — which means the bar for quality is higher than ever.
+The SEO professionals making buying decisions know what they're looking for — which means the bar for link quality is higher than ever.
+The link building world today is populated by seasoned practitioners, not beginners.

-The link building market has moved decisively upmarket.
-The days of $500/month budgets and $50 links are fading.
-Our data shows a clear shift toward higher monthly spend and higher per-link price tolerance.
+The market has moved decisively upmarket.
+The days of $500/month link building budgets and $50 links are fading.
+Our data shows a clear shift toward higher monthly spend and higher per-link price tolerance across the industry.

 | Monthly Budget | % of Respondents |